Skip site navigation (1)Skip section navigation (2)

 that connect to fake compositor socket to the matching waypipe client.

-compressible as images containing text, and one made to be roughly as
+roughly as compressible as images containing text, and one made to be

-compressible as images containing pictures.
+roughly as compressible as images containing pictures.

 OPTIONS